-The homegarden AFS has a multilayered canopy, consisting of a diverse tree-admixture of different ages and sizes.
-The multipurpose trees grown here are found in association with shrubs and herbaceous species (Kumar et al., 1994).
+in association with shrubs and herbaceous species (Kumar et al., 1994).
 The majority of households in the humid and moist sub-humid climate zones manage homegarden AFS to (partially) satisfy their fruits, spice and vegetable needs (such as cassava, banana and ginger).
-For management, farmers loosen the soil once a year during vegetable cultivation (Appendix A, Figure A1).
+For management, farmers loosen the soil once a year during veg-5 etable cultivation (Appendix A, Fig. A1).

 Coffee AFSs are mainly grown in the humid and moist sub-humid region of the Western Ghats.
-Coffee is grown in the understory of both native shade tree species and planted trees and is often inter-cropped with spices such as pepper, cardamom, cinnamon, clove and nutmeg (Appendix A, Figure A1).
+Coffee is grown in the understory of both native shade tree species and planted trees and is often inter-cropped with spices such as pepper, cardamom, cinnamom, clove and nutmeg (Appendix A, Fig. A1).
 Litterfall from shade trees and pruning products mean that this system receives substantial organic matter inputs.
 The soils in coffee AFS are typically hand tilled once every two to three years.

-7 Coconut is primarily grown by smallholder farmers in southern India.
-The four southern 8 states Karnataka, Andhra Pradesh, Tamil Nadu and Kerala together produce 92% of India's 9 total coconut production.
-In the humid region of Kerala state, coconut is extensively grown with vegetables, whereas in the dry sub-humid region it is grown together with food grains 10 (such as maize, turmeric and finger millet) (Appendix A, Figure A1).
-These crops are 11 12 cultivated at different stages of coconut plantation development depending on the amount 13 of incoming light.
+Coconut is primarily grown by smallholder farmers in southern India.
+The four southern states Karnataka, Andhra Pradesh, Tamil Nadu and Kerala together produce 92 % of India's total coconut production.
+In the humid region of Kerala state, coconut is extensively grown with vegetables, whereas in the dry sub-humid region it is grown together with food grains (such as maize, turmeric and finger millet) (Appendix A, Fig. A1).
+These crops are cultivated at different stages of coconut plantation development depending on the amount of incoming light.
 Since most of the coconut plant parts (leaves, stems) are useful to the farmers for various household uses, little organic matter is left onsite.
-In dry sub-humid 14 zone, farmers plough the land two to three times a year for agriculture crop production.
-15
+In dry sub-humid zone, farmers plough the land two to three times a year for agriculture crop production.

-16 Mango is an important commercial fruit crop in India which ranks first among world's mango 17 producing countries, accounting for about 40% of the world production (Sekhar et al., 18 2013).
-In Karnataka and Andhra Pradesh states, mango is predominantly grown in drier climate (dry sub-humid and semi-arid) and is predominately cultivated by smallholder 19 20 farmers.
-Many farmers adopt wide row spacing and grow agriculture crops between the rows (Appendix A, Figure A1).
-Since it normally takes 12-15 years to establish a closed 21 canopy, farmers utilize this duration to cultivate agriculture crops, such as finger millet and 22 maize.
-In later stages, those crops are no longer profitable and farmers switch to grow 23 24 fodder and short rotation crops for the household consumption.
+Mango is an important commercial fruit crop in India which ranks first among world's mango producing countries, accounting for about 40 % of the world production (Sekhar et al., 2013).
+In Karnataka and Andhra Pradesh states, mango is predominantly grown in drier climate (dry sub-humid and semi-arid) and is predominately cultivated by smallholder farmers.
+Many farmers adopt wide row spacing and grow agriculture crops between the rows (Appendix A, Fig. A1).
+Since it normally takes 12-15 years to establish a closed canopy, farmers utilize this duration to cultivate agriculture crops, such as finSOILD ger millet and maize.
+In later stages, those crops are no longer profitable and farmers switch to grow fodder and short rotation crops for the household consumption.